aJetHorn/Intermediate-Java/Group1/Program3/Readme.md

 Raw Score = 0.1579*(PDW) + 0.0496*(ASL) + 3.6365

 o Raw Score = uncorrected reading grade of a student who can answer one- half of the test questions on a passage. o PDW = Percentage of Difficult Words not on the Dale–Chall word list. o ASL = Average Sentence Length

-1. Finally, to compensate for the "grade-equivalent curve," apply thefollowing chart for the Final Score:
+5. Finally, to compensate for the "grade-equivalent curve," apply thefollowing chart for the Final Score:

 Raw Score --- Final Score
 4.9 and below --- Grade 4 and below
 5.0 to 5.9 --- Grades 5–6
 6.0 to 6.9 --- Grades 7–8
 7.0 to 7.9 --- Grades 9–10
 8.0 to 8.9 --- Grades 11–12
 9.0 to 9.9 --- Grades 13–15 (college)
 10 and above --- Grades 16 and above

 See the Readability Wikipedia Article (section: The Dale-Chall Formula) for more: http://en.wikipedia.org/wiki/Readability

+##Instructions for use:
+Provide the input file and the dalechall wordlist as command line arguments